MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 *Start by -* Determining who needs access, who should not have access, and how you will grant access for requests.

-*You’ll know you’re done when -* All site owners and user have access to the content they need, while securing confidential content when appropriate.
+*You'll know you're done when -* All site owners and user have access to the content they need, while securing confidential content when appropriate.

 #### Design the intranet portal page